Noel Cleal: Background

 Noel Cleal was born in Warialda, New South Wales, Australia.

 Club career

 Noel Cleal along with his brother Les came to Sydney first-grade rugby league having already established a name for himself in the country.
-He had captain-coached the Wondai side to a country premiership in Queensland, and steered an undefeated Sawtell Panthers to a Clayton Cup and maiden premiership, then represented for New South Wales Northern Division against the touring Great Britain Lions in 1979.
+He had captain-coached the Wondai side to a country premiership in Queensland and, with his brother Les, helped steer an undefeated Sawtell Panthers to a Clayton Cup and maiden premiership, then represented for New South Wales Northern Division against the touring Great Britain Lions in 1979.